List of alien races in DC Comics: Naktosian

 The Naktosians are a race of grey skinned humanoids from the planet Naktos.
 They live their lives according to a strict set of laws.
 They are represented by deceased Green Lanterns Ghrelk and Varix.

 New Gods

-The New Gods are virtually immortal race of deified humanoids originating from a plane of existence known as the Fourth World and centered on the conflicting planets of New Genesis and Apokolips.
+The New Gods are a virtually immortal race of deified humanoids originating from a plane of existence known as the Fourth World and centered on the conflicting planets of New Genesis and Apokolips.
 The two warring factions are led by the benign Highfather and the ruthless Darkseid respectively.
 In addition to each planet possessing their own sophisticated technology unique to the two cultures, the New Gods almost innately exhibit super strength and durability.
 Some may have influence over domains of power such as emotion or energies like the Alpha Effect or Omega Beams.

 Noc'Sagians

-The Noc'Sagians are a race of beings with enormous heads that comprise most of their body mass.
-They have three legs to help support this great cranium, and their arms emerge from the sides of their face.
-They are represented by deceased Green Lanterns Gallius Zed and Cundiff Cood, as well as a new unnamed Noc'Sagian Green Lantern.
+The Noc'Sagians are a species who evolved on a planet with high gravity.
+They have enormous heads that make up most of their body, with two arms and three legs that support their mass.
+They are represented by deceased Green Lanterns Galius Zed and Cundiff Cood.